 \subsection{Convolutional-based techniques}

-This family of TSC algorithms was opened in \cite{rocket} with the development of the ROCKET method for TSC.
+This family of TSC algorithms was firstly proposed in \cite{rocket} with the development of the ROCKET method for TSC.
 The main idea is to extract features from the input time series by applying a set of convolutional kernels.
-This convolution process involves a sliding dot product that depends on the properties of the kernel being applied, which are: the values of the kernels or weights ($\mathbf{w}$), the length ($n$), which sets the kernel extension (or number of weights); dilation ($d$), that spreads the kernel over the time series so that higher values of dilation help to more easily capture long-term patterns in the series \cite{rocket_transform}; padding ($p$), which adds to the beginning and end of the series a vector filled with zeros to control where the middle weight of the first and last kernel to be applied falls; and bias ($b$), a real value that is added to the kernel convolution result.
+This convolution process involves a sliding dot product that depends on the properties of the kernel being applied, which are: the values of the kernels or weights ($\mathbf{w}$), the length ($n$), which sets the kernel extension (or number of weights); dilation ($d$), which is a popular technique to increase the length of the kernel without increasing the length of the resulting convolution.
+This is done by ignoring one out of every two values of the time series, effectively adding empty cells in the kernels \cite{rocket_transform}; padding ($p$), which adds to the beginning and end of the series a vector filled with zeros to control where the middle weight of the first and last kernel to be applied falls; and bias ($b$), a real value that is added to the kernel convolution result.

-In addition to the original version of ROCKET, the authors presented two improved versions: MiniROCKET and MultiROCKET.
-All of them have the same architecture, shown in \Cref{fig:rocket_arch}, in which we can distinguish four sequentially applied phases: 1) a kernel convolution transform, 2) a set of pooling operations, 3) a standard scaler, and 4) a final classifier.
+In addition to the original version of ROCKET, the authors subsequently presented two improved versions: MiniROCKET \cite{minirocket} and MultiROCKET \cite{multirocket}.
+They all share the same architecture, comprising four sequentially applied phases: 1) kernel convolution transform, 2) pooling operations, 3) standard scaler, and 4) the final LogisticAT classifier.

-In this work, we propose the use of the LogisticAT method introduced in \Cref{cap:clm_def} as final classifier, with a built-in crossvalidation of the $\lambda$ regularization parameter.
-With respect to the standardization process and the final classifier, both remain unchanged.
+We propose the use of the LogisticAT method introduced in \Cref{cap:clm_def} as the final classifier, with a built-in cross validation of the $\lambda$ regularisation parameter.
+With respect to the standardisation process and the final classifier, both remain unchanged.
 Conversely, the first two phases (kernel convolution and pooling operations), are different for each of the three alternatives.
-A comparison between the configuration of the three methods is presented in \tablename{ \ref{tab:rocket-versions}}.
+A comparison between the configuration of the three methods is presented in \Cref{tab:rocket-versions}.